Reporting incidents

 The Client Incident Management System (CIMS) focuses on incidents that have a direct impact on clients of the department or related funded organisations.
 Service providers are required to submit client incident reports and follow-up information electronically to the department for quality assurance and endorsement.
 This will help to improve the experience and safety of all clients.

-A client incident is defined as ‘an event or circumstance that occurred during service delivery and resulted in harm to a client’.
+A client incident is defined as ‘an event or circumstance that occurred during service delivery and resulted in harm to a client or is reasonably likely to cause serious harm to the client’.

 Note that this excludes incidents that affect staff or members of the public but do not have an impact on a client.
 Such incidents should be reported through other appropriate channels, including reports to Victoria Police or WorkSafe.

-Further information can be found on the Client Incident Management page.
+Further information can be found on the Client Incident Management System page.

 Allegations against workers or volunteers of reportable conduct (child abuse and misconduct involving children) should be reported through the Commissioner for Children and Young People.
 Visit the reportable conduct scheme page for information.